- Federal Salaries of 2018

-was the 531st most popular job in the U.S. Government in 2017, with 5 employed.
-The most common payscale was the nonsupervisory - negotiated pay employee payscale.
+was the 512th most popular job in the U.S. Government in 2018, with 12 employed.
+The most common payscale was the nonsupervisory pay schedules - federal w payscale.

-In 2017, the Department of Energy hired the most employees titled Electronic Measurement Equipment Mechanic, with an average salary of $109,973.
+In 2018, the U.S. Coast Guard hired the most employees titled Electronic Measurement Equipment Mechanic, with an average salary of $51,434.

 Government Electronic Measurement Equipment Mechanic jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Electronic Measurement Equipment Mechanic job is FWS-10, and the highest paygrade that can be attained within this job series is FWS-12.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This occupation covers nonsupervisory jobs involved in the testing, maintenance, repair, calibration, and installation ofelectronic test, measurement, and diagnostic equipment (TMDE).
 This equipment is used to maintain and assure the functional accuracy and operational precision of industrial, experimental, airborne, marine, and ground electronic systems and equipment.